tsiky-rakotoherisoa/Curriculum-Vitae/README.md

 ## About Me

-MSc in Data Science from AIMS Rwanda.
-My research focuses on computer vision, embedded AI, and the intersection of machine learning with mathematical finance.
-I'm driven by building systems that work **in the real world** — on affordable hardware, for practical problems.

-- 🔭 **Recent:** Master's thesis on real-time traffic speed estimation using YOLO and OpenVINO on Raspberry Pi
-- 🌱 **Learning:** Mathematical finance, stochastic processes, probability theory
-- 👩🏽‍🔬 **Research Interest:** Computer vision, embedded AI systems, statistical learning, mathematical finance
-- 🏆 **Award:** Miss Geek Madagascar 2025
+I am a recent MSc graduate in Data Science from AIMS Rwanda, deeply passionate about mathematics in all its forms — from rigorous proofs and theoretical foundations to practical applications that touch everyday life.
+I believe that strong mathematical thinking is the backbone of good science, and I bring this mindset to everything I work on.

+I am especially drawn to theoretical machine learning: understanding why methods work, not just how to use them.
+At the same time, I care about building things that matter — systems that run on affordable hardware, solve real problems, and make a difference in communities that need them most.

+---

+## Research Interests

+- **Theoretical Machine Learning** — Understanding the mathematical foundations of learning algorithms
+- **Computer Vision & Embedded AI** — Building vision systems that run efficiently on resource-constrained devices; model optimization, edge deployment
+- **Mathematical Finance** — Stochastic processes, probability theory, and their application to financial modeling and risk management
+- **Applied Mathematics** — Using rigorous mathematical reasoning to solve real-world problems across domains

+---

+## Education

+- **MSc in Data Science** — African Institute for Mathematical Sciences (AIMS), Rwanda (2024–2025)
-- 📍 **Based:** Antananarivo, Madagascar
+- **BSc in Applied Mathematics, Computer Science & Statistics** — University of Antananarivo, Madagascar (2020–2024)

 ---